 The following Policies Map is referred to in the policies text.
-As the Neighbourhood Plan Area is extensive the Policies map has been reproduced at two scales: Map 1 (at 1:5000) and Map2 (at 1:20000).
-Extracts of the Policies Map have been used to illustrate individual policies to clearly identify the relevant areas at a more readable scale and without overlapping zones.
+As the Neighbourhood Plan Area is extensive the Policies map has been reproduced at two scales: Policies Map (scale1:20000) and an Extracts of the Policies Map (Central Area) (scale 1:6000) have been used to illustrate individual policies to clearly identify the relevant areas at a more readable scale and without overlapping zones.